 2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons such as remote controls for operating lighting or household appliances as well as services such as personal emergency response and remote monitoring.

-3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services such as wheelchair ramps, stair-glides and other modifications that increase their ability to live independently.
+3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services such as wheelchair ramps, stair-glides, walk-in tubs and other modifications that increase their ability to live independently.

 This program is available statewide and one should contact the Independence Choices program directly to apply.
 At the time of writing the Arkansas Independent Choice website was still under development.
 However, they can be reached by calling at 501-320-6581.